krupalshah/Composer/README.md

 Use `thenFinish()` to discontinue further chaining and return any awaiting task result.
 Between `startWith` and `thenFinish`, chain your tasks according to their dependencies.<br/>

 #### Chaining Tasks
-In the context of `Composer`, a `task` can be anything to run.
+In the context of Composer, a `task` can be anything to run.
 It may take something as an input and/or return some output.
 It can be synchronous or asynchronous.
 Based on this, following methods can be used to chain one or more tasks:

 - Use `thenRun...` methods for the task which takes no input and returns no output.
 - Use `thenConsume...` methods for the task which takes something as an input but returns no output.